rbasehewa/Merge-PDF/README.md

  * Check ouput folder in your unzip folder collections

  - Note: pdf files will be merged in order from the top file upload field to the bottom file upload field

+ ### Next version I'm about to develop:

+* Handle all the exceptions
+* Change behaviour of the merge PDF file